Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Coordinates of low-frequency points

-Next we introduce a parameter in the reciprocal space, which is characterise the ratio of the distance from $\Gamma$-point to the nearest low-frequency point located along $x$-axis, $\mathrm{Q}$-point, to the distance to the nearest out-of axis isofrequency surface center -- one of $\mathrm{R}_j$ points (where $j=1,2,3$).
-This parameter will indirectly define the Brillouin zone geometry:
+Next, we introduce a parameter in the reciprocal space, which characterises the ratio of the distance from $\Gamma$-point to the nearest low-frequency point located along $x$-axis, the $\mathrm{Q}$-point, to the distance to the nearest out-of axis isofrequency surface center -- one of the $\mathrm{R}_j$ points (where $j=1,2,3$).
+This parameter will indirectly condition the Brillouin zone geometry:

-for example, the cubic Brillouin zone (Fig. \ref{fig:b-zones}(b)) corresponds to the metamaterial with the cubic unit cell (Fig. \ref{fig:unitcell}(b)) and, obviously, $g_{_{\text{BZ}}}(\pi/2)=1$.
-The parameter becomes less than zero after any stretching of the cubic-cell metamaterial, i.e. for any metamaterial from the \textit{family} with $\theta<\pi/2$.
-Greater than zero -- for materials with $\theta>\pi/2$ (see Table \ref{tab:params}).
+For example, the cubic Brillouin zone (Fig. \ref{fig:b-zones}(b)) corresponds to the metamaterial with the cubic unit cell (Fig. \ref{fig:unitcell}(b)) and $g_{_{\text{BZ}}}(\pi/2)=1$.
+The parameter becomes less then $1$ after any stretching of the cubic-cell metamaterial, i.e. for any metamaterial from the \textit{family} with $\theta<\pi/2$.
+It is greater than $1$ for materials with $\theta>\pi/2$ (see Table \ref{tab:params}).

-The ability to analytically predict the location of low-frequency points during the deformation of the unit cell allows us to consider a zone in the $k$-space bounded by a hexahedron whose vertices are two $\mathrm{Q}$-points and six $\mathrm{R}$-points.
+Analytical forecasting of the low-frequency points location during the unit cell deformation makes it possible to consider a zone in the $k$-space bounded by a hexahedron whose vertices are the two $\mathrm{Q}$-points and the six $\mathrm{R}$-points.
 This polyhedron is highlighted in yellow in Fig. \Ref{fig:b-zones}: for any value of the angle $\theta$ its volume is equal to the volume of the Wigner-Seitz cell in reciprocal space.
-For $\theta = \pi / 2$, the polyhedron coincide with the Wigner-Seitz cell, i.e. in essence, the polyhedron in the case of any $\theta$ is the deformation $\mathcal{D}_{\theta}^{-1}$ applied to the Wigner-Seitz cell for the cubic unit cell.
+For $\theta = \pi / 2$, the polyhedron corresponds to the Wigner-Seitz cell, i.e. the polyhedron in the case of any $\theta$ is essentially the deformation $\mathcal{D}_{\theta}^{-1}$ applied to the Wigner-Seitz cell for the cubic unit cell.
 So this polyhedron is the Brillouin zone, the coordinates and shape of which are described easier (by Eqs. (\ref{eq:x_pnt_mvmnt}) and (\ref{eq:h_pnt_mvmnt})) than the coordinates and shape of the Wigner-Seitz cell for any \textit{deformation angle}.